Sater's Early Childhood Years Thru Wall Street

 "We left a life of comfort to become immigrants simply because three generations of my family were trying to get the hell out of there.
 Both my great grandparents on both my maternal and paternal side were both executed by the Soviets.
 My grandfather, my father's father, watched his father getting shot in the head by a Soviet commissar.
 My mother's father was sent to the gulags because he had a couple of chickens, a horse, and a cow..." - Felix Sater

-Felix went on to briefly attend Pace University for a few semesters after high school majoring in Accounting.
-However, he caught a taste of how much money was being made on Wall Street and left Pace to start cold-calling.
 For those unfamiliar, cold-calling in this context is simply referring to making unsolicited contact with people and pitching them on the sale of stock.
-If he didn't have any talents already with sales and perhaps stretching the truth, he would have gained experience doing so on Wall Street.
+If he didn't have any talents already with sales and perhaps stretching the truth, he would have gained experience performing the art of cold-calling on Wall Street.

 WALL STREET CAREER